Citadel Hill (Fort George): Present Citadel (1828–present)

 Construction for the present citadel began in 1828.
-However, the star-shaped fortress was not completed until in 1856, during the Victorian Era, for a total of 28 years of construction.
+However, the star-shaped fortress was not completed until 1856, during the Victorian Era, for a total of 28 years of construction.
 This massive masonry-construction fort was designed to repel both a land-based attack or attack from the water by United States forces and was inspired by the designs of Louis XIV's commissary of fortifications Sébastien Le Prestre, Seigneur de Vauban.
 It was a star-shaped hillock citadel with internal courtyard and a clear harbour view from armoured ramparts.

 The shape of the hill and the "moat area" were structured so as to give multiple lines of fire from defenders.
-In case of overwhelming attack, portions of the hill had tunnels which could be packed with explosives and detonated from the fort; these tunnels extend about 100' from the outerwalls and are "T" shaped, the top of the T about 50' wide.
-Brick walled about 4' high and 4' wide, the top is made of stone slabs topped with gravel, then dirt and sod.
+In case of overwhelming attack, portions of the hill had tunnels which could be packed with explosives and detonated from the fort; these tunnels extend about 100 feet from the outerwalls and are T-shaped, the top of the T about 50 feet wide.
+Brick walled about 4 feet high and 4 feet wide, the top is made of stone slabs topped with gravel, then dirt and sod.
 The intention was that gravel would act as shrapnel.
 Between 1820 and 1831, the British had constructed a similar, albeit larger, citadel in Quebec City known as the Citadel of Quebec.

 The soldiers at the Halifax Citadel were on alert when Nova Scotia became the site of two international incidents during the American Civil War: the Chesapeake Affair, when Maritime Confederate sympathizers captured a United States ship, killing an American in the process.
 American warships entered these waters to recapture the ship.
 In addition, Confederate John Taylor Wood escaped from Halifax Harbour on the CSS Tallahassee.

 The Halifax Citadel was constructed to defend against smoothbore weaponry; it became obsolete following the introduction of more powerful rifled guns in the 1860s.
 British forces upgraded Fort George's armaments to permit it to defend the harbour as well as land approaches, using heavier and more accurate long-range artillery.
 The Citadel's two large ammunition magazines also served as the central explosive store for Halifax defences, making Citadel Hill, according to the historian and novelist Thomas Head Raddall, "like Vesuvius over Pompeii, a smiling monster with havoc in its belly".
 By the end of the 19th century, the role of the Citadel in the defence of Halifax Harbour had evolved as it was used as a command centre for other, more distant harbour defensive works.
 It also provided barrack accommodations.